Computomics/SoilMicrobiomeDroughtML/Metagenomics_Analysis.md

 <figure>
 <img
 src="Metagenomics_Analysis_files/figure-gfm/Genus%20UpsetPlot%20between%20top3%20DAA%20Methods-1.png"
-alt="Genus Intersections between different DAA Tools.
+alt="Genus Intersections between different DAA Tools on the Grass-Drought Dataset.
 Upset plots displaying the overlap and uniqueness of significant genera identified by top 3 DAA methods (ALDEx2, DESeq2, ANCOM-BC2).
 The horizontal bars show the total number of genera for each tool, while the vertical bars show the number of shared genera between corresponding sets, sorted by the total number of shared genera.
 All tools use an alpha threshold of 0.05 for significance" />
 <figcaption aria-hidden="true"><strong>Genus Intersections between
-different DAA Tools.</strong> Upset plots displaying the overlap and uniqueness of significant genera identified by top 3 DAA methods (ALDEx2, DESeq2, ANCOM-BC2).
+different DAA Tools on the Grass-Drought Dataset.</strong> Upset plots displaying the overlap and uniqueness of significant genera identified by top 3 DAA methods (ALDEx2, DESeq2, ANCOM-BC2).
 The horizontal bars show the total number of genera for each tool, while the vertical bars show the number of shared genera between corresponding sets, sorted by the total number of shared genera.
 All tools use an alpha threshold of 0.05 for significance</figcaption>
 </figure>